 If your guests will be traveling from out of town, it's considerate to reserve a block of rooms with a local hotel to get favorable rates.

 Welcome your out-of-town guests with a small package left for them at the hotel.
-The package might include the itinerary with directions for all the weekend's events along with a small box of chocolates or other thoughtful gift.
+The package might include the itinerary with directions for all the weekend's events along with a small box of chocolates or another thoughtful gift.